Aerobraking/sonipen/readme.md

 ## How To build your own Sonification

+### Javascript

 There is one class that handles the sonification, named HandlerBaseClass.
 Extend this class and implement your own sonification in the web/scripts/implementations.js file.
 You then have to create an instance of the class give it over to the addHandlerInstance() method.
 This is nessessary to have the sonification available on website.

-There are multiply examples available in the implementations.js and the variables and methods of the HandlerBaseClass are well documented, so you can get an idea how it works.
+There are multiply examples available in the implementations.js and the variables and methods of the HandlerBaseClass are well documented, so you can get an idea how it works, especially how to handle the synthesizers through sending osc messages.
+The HandlerPenSonification is documentated in detail for that.

-All other classes and method that must/can be used are in the init.js, so take a look there can also help a lot.
+All other classes and method that must/can be used are in the init.js, so taking a look there can help a lot.

 The internal-controller.js takes care of all the initializing, event and drawing stuff, you don't have to do anything with this file.

+### Supercollider

+For your own Synthesizer you need to add them to your running supercollider server.
+For that you can have a look at the supercollider/sonipen_supercollider.scd for examples, modify these examples our create your own ones. :)

 ## Extend the functionality

-Of course you can have a look at the init.js and internal-controller.js and extend the code if you need more functionality. :) Especially the PenPoint class in the init.js can be important, as it handles contains and generatres all the informations about the movement of the pen.
+Of course you can have a look at the init.js and internal-controller.js and extend the code if you need more functionality. :) Especially the PenPoint class in the init.js can be important, as it handles and generated all the informations related to the movement of the pen.

 ## Know Issues